emmettng/emmett.github.io/ml/Convolution.md

   - transpose convolution
 ![conv_2.2](../imgs/conv_2.2.png)

-In the above two examples, input is reshaped as an vector and the `moving filter operation` of a `kernel` is equalivent to an matrix as being shown above.
-So the ouput is the output of one channel.
+In the above two examples, input is reshaped as an vector and the `moving filter operation` of a `kernel` is equivalent to an matrix as being shown above.
+So the output is the output of one channel.

 It is obviously what `convolution` and `transpose convolution` mean ~!

 But, what is `convolution` and `transpose convolution ` mean ?

 officially:
-> we assume the input the a result of down-sample of the output, and now we would like to retrive output (doing up-sampling) ...
+> we assume the input the a result of down-sample of the output, and now we would like to retrieve output (doing up-sampling) ...

 Actually:

 - for transpose convolution:
-    - As long as the kernel is not all zero. it must be a injective mapping (monomorphism), and mornomorphism guarantee the information got preserved and not need to know global information.
+    - As long as the kernel is not all zero. it must be a injective mapping (monomorphism), and monomorphism guarantee the information got preserved and not need to know global information.
-    - Though, there might be nonlinear activation function after the affline transformation, as long as the output dimensionallity is high enough, monomorphism can be guranteed.
+    - Though, there might be nonlinear activation function after the affine transformation, as long as the output dimensionality is high enough, monomorphism can be guaranteed.

 - for convolution:
-  Even though , it detect possible elemenary strucutre, it would be better if it being used together with `max pooling`.
+  Even though , it detect possible elementary structure, it would be better if it being used together with `max pooling`.
 The reason is :

-  - the non-zeros velue of each row vectors (above) are the same by order.
+  - the non-zeros value of each row vectors (above) are the same by order.
   - Therefore, there is a unique maximum value in only one dimension which correspond to input vectors of certain direction.
   ![conv_4](../imgs/conv_4.png)
-  - Therefore, convolution layer equavlient to sujective mapping (epimorphism), which implies the knowledge of global information.
+  - Therefore, convolution layer equivalent to subjective mapping (epimorphism), which implies the knowledge of global information.

-## arithematic
+## arithmetic
 The computation along x axis and y axis are independent, so they can be described in the same way as:

 tired....